 - Once it’s done, turn the oven off and crack open the door with the cheesecake still inside.
 Leave it in there for 30 minutes.

 - Then, remove the cheesecake and let it rest at room temperature for another hour.

 - After the hour, run a knife along the edge of the cheesecake and remove the springform ring.
 Place the cheesecake in the fridge uncovered for at least 6 hours but preferably overnight.
 Don’t skip this step!

-- If you’d like to create those chocolate swirls on top, prep the first batch of ganache about an hour before you’re ready to decorate.
+- If you’d like to create those chocolate swirls on top, prep half of the batch of ganache about an hour before you’re ready to decorate.

 - Do so by adding 4oz chopped chocolate to a bowl.
 In a glass measuring cup, heat 1/2 cup heavy cream in the microwave for 1-2 minutes or until it starts to bubble.

 - Pour the hot cream over the chocolate and let it sit for 30 seconds.
 Then, whisk the two ingredients together until you reach a smooth ganache.